John Magufuli, coronavirus-denying president of Tanzania, dies at 61

 John Pombe Joseph Magufuli was born Oct.
 29, 1959, in Chato, in what was then British-ruled Tanganyika.
 His parents were poor farmers.

 Mr. Magufuli graduated from the University of Dar es Salaam in 1988, with a concentration in chemistry and mathematics.
-He taught school for several years and reputedly received master’s and doctoral degrees in chemistry.
-A political dissident who questioned the validity of Mr. Magufuli’s academic credentials disappeared in 2016.
+He taught school for several years, and his official biography said he has master’s and doctoral degrees in chemistry.
+A political dissident who questioned the validity of those academic credentials disappeared in 2016, according to an Amnesty International report.

 In 1995, Mr. Magufuli was elected to the Tanzanian parliament, before leading the public works department for 10 years.

-He and his wife, Janeth, had three children.
+He and his wife, Janeth, had two children.
 A complete list of survivors could not be confirmed.

 Mr. Magufuli made one of his final public appearances at a church in Dar es Salaam in late February.
 One of his top aides died the same day, presumably of covid-19.
 The president asked the people of his country to engage in three days of prayer to overcome a “respiratory disease,” which he did not name.